 I absolutely love it with soul food dishes like soul food southern collard greens, cabbage, butter beans, black-eyed peas.

-Here are some other recipes that go well with this sweet cornbread cake:
+Click the links below for some great recipes that go well with this sweet cornbread cake:

 - Salisbury steak/ w onion gravy